Re-design and Extend

 Re-evaluate

 Now, given your new physical prototype, your group should design and execute a preliminary evaluation of this extension.
-Refer back to slides on Experience Prototyping, Heuristic Evaluation, Usability Studies, etc. This evaluation will gather preliminary feedback, but it should include well-informed and justified experimental design decisions.
+Refer back to slides and notes on Experience Prototyping, Heuristic Evaluation, Usability Studies, etc. This evaluation will gather preliminary feedback, but it should include well-informed and justified experimental design decisions.

 Deliverables

-- There will be a checkpoint for this assignment due on Wednesday, November 13, counting for 10% of the grade for Design Sprint #4 At this checkpoint, you will need to submit a draft of your Medium blog post on Moodle.
-This submission can be used as the basis of your final Medium blog post submission – this checkpoint is not meant to be additional work.
+- There will be a checkpoint for this assignment due on Wednesday, November 19, counting for 10% of the grade for Design Sprint #4 At this checkpoint, you will need to submit a draft of your Medium blog post on Moodle.
+This submission can (and should) be used as the basis of your final Medium blog post submission – this checkpoint is not meant to be additional work.
 The 10% will be part of Columns B and C in the Design Rubric, since it is part of the design process and principles.
 This post (either submitted to Moodle as a Google Doc link or a Medium draft) should contain:

 - A description of your evaluation methodology used on your digital visualizations